Types of Patent Infringement

 Having a patent gives you the right to prevent others from making, using, or selling your patented invention.

-If a company or individual does one of these things, the patent owner may have a cause of action for a patent infringement case.
+If a company or individual does one of these things, the patent owner may have a cause of action for a patent infringement case — and in some situations, pursuing the matter through contingency-based patent infringement litigation may be an option for inventors looking for a results-oriented fee structure.

 If you believe someone has infringed on your patent or if you have been accused of patent infringement, reach out to an experienced patent litigation lawyer as soon as possible.